jshawl/peanut-butter-and-jelly/11-angular/firebase_in_angular/readme.md

 Workaround.
 Check via index for now.
 Ah, that looks much better.
 But wait!
 Look at those links.
 Where's the id?

 ### Update the links on the index view.

-Seriously?
-This is why they pay us to do this.
-And.. this is the point where you realize why you took this course.

 Remember back when we researched [Synchronized Arrays](https://www.firebase.com/docs/web/libraries/angular/guide/synchronized-arrays.html)?
 In there they mentioned,
 > We can also access an item's id in ng-repeat with $id.